Help Center Article

 How Should I Prepare for Chinese New Year (CNY)?

 Chinese New Year, also known as the Lunar New Year or Spring Festival, is the biggest Chinese celebration of the year.
-In 2019, Chinese New Year (CNY) will take place February 3-9.
+It’s always around the end of January or early February of the year (Lunar Calendar).

-What will Chinese New Year closures look like?
+How will Chinese New Year closures impact LCL shipping?

 Factories will be closed for the entire week of Chinese New Year.
-Most factory workers will travel a long way to spend the holiday with their families, so there will be additional closings, delays, and disruptions occurring in the weeks before and after CNY, as workers make the trips to and from their hometowns.
+Most factory workers will travel a long way to spend the holiday with their families, so there will be additional closings, delays, and disruptions on supply chain before and after CNY.
 All in all, factories are closed and/or operating at diminished capacity for at least 4 weeks.

-In anticipation of Chinese New Year, ocean and air freight rates will increase significantly; we expect to see these higher rates as early as mid-December 2017.
+In anticipation of Chinese New Year, ocean freight and airfreight rates will increase significantly; we expect to see these higher rates as early as mid-December of last year.
 Rates should begin decreasing 1-2 weeks after Chinese New Year.

 How much will freight rates increase?